 The ENCODE (Encyclopedia of DNA Elements) Consortium is an international collaboration of research groups funded by the National Human Genome Research Institute (NHGRI).
 The goal of ENCODE is to build a comprehensive parts list of functional elements in the human genome, including elements that act at the protein and RNA levels, and regulatory elements that control cells and circumstances in which a gene is active.

-A single-access database for the genome of four Dictyostelid species providing information on research, genome and annotations.
+dictyBase is a single-access database for the complete genome sequence and expression data of four Dictyostelid species providing information on research, genome and annotations.
 There is also a repository of plasmids and strains held at the Dicty Stock Centre.
+Relevant literature is integrated into the database, and gene models and functional annotation are manually curated from experimental results and comparative multigenome analyses.

 Open Targets designed and developed an integration and visualization platform that provides evidence about the association of known and potential drug targets with diseases.
 The platform is designed to support identification and prioritization of biological targets for follow-up.
 Each drug target is linked to a disease using integrated genome-wide data from a broad range of data sources.
 The platform provides either a target-centric workflow to identify diseases that may be associated with a specific target, or a disease-centric workflow to identify targets that may be associated with a specific disease.
 Users can easily transition between these target- and disease-centric workflows.